Yo Gotti Talks Meaning Behind New Album “Untrapped” At Private Album Listening Dinner

 “We kept saying that the album was going to be called ‘Trapped,’ and it was because of a lot of things I was going through mentally,” Yo Gotti said.
 “I felt like I was trapped mentally, and coming from the hood and the culture I come from, a lot of my homies are trapped mentally.
 We gotta wake up and do things differently, and I felt like recently I woke up.
 So I changed the title from ‘Trapped’ to ‘Untrapped.’”

 Gotti made his remarks at an intimate dinner and album listening Jan.
-28 at the Four Seasons Fifty7 event space.
+28 at the Four Seasons Fifty7 event space, which was sponsored by D’USSE and Puma.
 Yo Gotti’s team, along with record label execs, members of the media and other VIPS attended the private listening, where the rapper got candid about what fans could expect from his tenth studio album.

 The Memphis rapper said he went deep on his new body of work, and the music reflects his newfound perspective.
 He said that he hopes that others will listen to his raps and not make the same errors that he did.